Russia Fast Facts

 April 12, 1961 - Soviet cosmonaut Yuri Gagarin becomes the first human to go to space.

-October 1962 - Cuban Missile Crisis: During one of the most dangerous confrontations of the "Cold War" between the communist Eastern Bloc countries and the West, the Soviet Union installs nuclear missiles on Cuba capable of reaching most of the US.
-President John F. Kennedy orders a naval blockade of Cuba, and six days later, the Soviets agree to remove the missiles.
+October 1962 - Cuban Missile Crisis: During one of the most dangerous confrontations of the "Cold War" between the communist Eastern Bloc countries and the West, the Soviet Union installs nuclear missiles on Cuba capable of reaching most of the United States.
+US President John F. Kennedy orders a naval blockade of Cuba, and six days later, the Soviets agree to remove the missiles.

 December 1979 - The USSR invades Afghanistan.
 The last troops leave in 1989.